zine-eddine303/obsidian-notes/Study Notes/IELTS/Tips from the 11h video.md

    State the same ideas using different words, you can do this using synonims and/or change the structure of the sentence

 2. **Briefly answer answer each question**: Use the 2 ideas that you generated in the demo and turn them into a sentence, like this for example: *This is due to advancements in technology and it should be seen as a positive developement because it reduces a person's workload*
+3. **Put it all together**: example: *Robotics increasingly play a role both in the home and the workplace.
+This is due to advancements in technology and it should be seen as a positive developement because it reduces a person's workload*